PokeFred/old-version-checker/README.md

 $ pnpm install
 ```

-## Post Steps for an Development Environment
+## Post-Steps for an Development Environment

 ```bash
 $ pnpm dev
 ```

-## Post Steps for an Production Environment
+## Post-Steps for an Production Environment

 ```bash
 // Windows